Cindy Forbes

 Summary

-I am originally from Nova Scotia, Canada and completed most of my graduate training at the University of Alberta in Edmonton, Alberta.
-After completing my PhD in 2015, I worked as a Postdoctoral Fellow at Dalhousie University in Halifax, Nova Scotia as well as a Visiting Research Fellow for 6 months with the University of Adelaide in Adelaide, Australia.
+Originally from Nova Scotia, Canada, I completed my Bachelor of Science in Human Kinetics at St Franicis Xavier University in Antigonish, Nova Scotia and continued my graduate training at the University of Alberta in Edmonton, Alberta.
+After completing my PhD in 2015 in Exercise Oncology, I worked as a Postdoctoral Fellow at in the Faculty of Medicine at Dalhousie University in Halifax, Nova Scotia.

 Recent outputs